EngAbdelrhman0/load-estimation-project/README.md

 # Load Estimation for Residential Compound

-An academic project to estimate the electrical load for a small residential compound.
+An academic project to estimate the electrical load of a small residential compound.
-The goal was to estimate the total electrical load and distribute it across the compound using AutoCAD.
+The goal was to calculate the total load and distribute it visually across the compound using AutoCAD.

 ## Tasks Done

-- Calculated the electrical load for each villa based on its area
+- Estimated the electrical load for each villa based on its area
-- Summed up the loads for all villas to get the total load of the compound
+- Summed up all villa loads to determine the compound's total load
-- Estimated the number and load capacity of required cofrees and pillars
+- Calculated the number and load capacity of required cofrees and pillars
-- Organized all load data and calculations in an Excel sheet
+- Documented all data and calculations in an Excel sheet
-- Created a basic AutoCAD drawing and added the main load values on it
+- Created a basic AutoCAD layout and labeled the main load values

 ## Tools Used

-- **Microsoft Excel** – for load calculation and organizing data
+- **Microsoft Excel** – for load calculations and data organization
-- **AutoCAD** – to create a layout with labeled electrical components
+- **AutoCAD** – for layout creation and electrical load annotation

 ## Notes

-- The project was done as part of academic training at Helwan University
+- Completed as part of academic training at Helwan University
-- The focus was on theoretical estimation and visual representation using AutoCAD.
+- Focused on theoretical estimation and clear visual layout using AutoCAD